UTADurgalakshminirmala/F5-TTS-/README.md

 You can find example prompt audios used [here](https://huggingface.co/ai4bharat/IndicF5/tree/main/prompts).

+## Terms of Use
+By using this model, you agree to only clone voices for which you have explicit permission.
+Unauthorized voice cloning is strictly prohibited.
+Any misuse of this model is the responsibility of the user.

 ## References

 We would like to extend our gratitude to the authors of  **[F5-TTS](https://github.com/SWivid/F5-TTS)** for their invaluable contributions and inspiration to this work.
 Their efforts have played a crucial role in advancing  the field of text-to-speech synthesis.